 Say the unsayable?
 Is memoir a testimony to the truth or a carefully curated lie?
 Does testimony expose the truth or hide it?
 What rises to the surface and what stays hidden in the margins?
 Author of Aftershocks, Nadia Owusu followed her Ghanaian father, a United Nations official, from Europe to Africa and back again.
 Just as she and her family settled into a new home, her father would tell them it was time to say their goodbyes.
 The instability wrought by Nadia’s nomadic childhood was deepened by family secrets and fractures, both lived and inherited.
 Hannah Azieb Pool's memoir, My Fathers' Daughter, tells how in 1974 she was adopted from an orphanage in Eritrea and brought to England by her white adoptive father.
 She grew up unable to imagine what it must be like to look into the eyes of a blood relative until one day a letter arrived from a brother she never knew she had...

 Part of Lemn Sissay's George Floyd: One Year On series.

 Delivering this year's lecture is Gary Younge is the professor of sociology at the University of Manchester, broadcaster and former columnist at the Guardian.
 He is an Honorary Fellow of the British Academy and has written five books, most recently Another Day in the Death of America: a Chronicle of ten Short Lives,.
 He has written for The New York Review of Books, Granta, GQ, The New York Times, Financial Times and New Statesman.
 His radio and TV documentaries cover subjects from gay marriage to Brexit.

-We welcome the winner of the 2021 International Booker Prize for their first interview since the announcement.
-The 2021 shortlist is:
+We welcome David Diop, the winner of the 2021 International Booker Prize, for his first interview since the announcement.
+The 2021 shortlist included: